grantdelozier/TopoCluster/README.md

 This application is built with Python 2.7.x in mind.
 This readme assumes that it has been installed and that the python executable had been added to one's PATH.

 Most modes of this application require that you have PostgreSQL 9.x or later installed, along with PostGIS extensions.
 One should have created a database and added the postgis extension to the database prior to working with this application.
+Examples of how to do the installation and setup on a Ubuntu system is demonstrated below.

+Setting up the files necessary to complete installation takes about 30 GBs of hard drive space.

-### Ubuntu Postgres Intallation
+### Ubuntu Postgres Intallation'

 ```
 sudo apt-get install postgresql-9.3
 sudo apt-get install postgresql-9.3-postgis-2.1